 “Actually quite the opposite, I’ve had some pro-appointments and pick me ups.
 So seriously, why don’t I feel up?
 Does being down on Saturday afternoon while watching Luke Cage count?
 Maybe it’s the opposite – fear of success and progress kicking in perhaps?
 What can I say it’s complicated.”

-NEXT STEPS: Get your FREE 10-Question Workbook
+NEXT STEPS: Subscribe, plus get the 10-Question Workbook

 Am I Depressed or Just Lazy